Creating session report templates

 Configuring Student Performance Ratings

 Student performance evaluation is a key component of academic tracking and quality assurance.
-The Scores & Ratings feature within the Calendar & Sessions module allows each organization to design its own customized evaluation framework—based entirely on its academic model, instructional methods, and reporting preferences.
+The Scores & Ratings feature within the Calendar & Sessions module allows each organization to design its own customized evaluation framework, based entirely on its academic model, instructional methods, and reporting preferences.

 Whether you measure participation, comprehension, skill mastery, discipline, or any other aspect of student performance, this module provides complete flexibility.
+It allows admins to create different scoring and rating items that can be linked to different Session Categories.

 1. What Are “Scores” and “Ratings”?